 These two documents, along with the administrative procedures outlined in the City of Orange Zoning Code, define the local environmental review process.

-Note: The City of Orange Initial Study checklist was last updated on February 1, 2010.
+Note: The City of Orange Initial Study checklist was last updated in April 2015.
 The checklist is consistent with the State's Initial Study Checklist (Appendix G of the State CEQA Guidelines) effective March 18, 2010.
-It differs from the State's Initial Study Checklist only in that it contains additional checklist questions related to Water Quality.
-These questions were added in conformance with the recommendations of the County of Orange Drainage Area Management Plan (DAMP) and the City of Orange Local Implementation Plan (LIP).
+It differs from the State's Checklist only in that it contains additional checklist questions related to tribal cultural resources (Cultural Resources section, per AB 52), water quality (Hydrology section) and energy resources (Utilities section).
+The water quality questions were added in conformance with the recommendations of the County of Orange Drainage Area Management Plan (DAMP) and the City of Orange Local Implementation Plan (LIP).

 Greenhouse Gas Emissions Analysis-Local Guidance

 New State CEQA Guidelines addressing greenhouse gas (GHG) emissions became effective on March 18, 2010.
 In summary, CEQA documents are now required to make a good faith effort to describe, calculate, or estimate GHG emissions from projects and also must determine whether that project contribution is “cumulative considerable”.

 In light of the general analysis framework provided in the State CEQA Guidelines, the City has issued the following Local Interim Guidance Memo.
 The memo is intended to supplement the State’s Guidance (where needed) and provide a local framework for analyzing GHG emissions in environmental documents for which the City of Orange is the CEQA lead agency.
 If you have any questions regarding the memo, please contact Jennifer (McDonald) Le, Senior Planner/Environmental Review Coordinator at email@example.com or (714) 744-7238.